rcn-ee/ti-opencl/docs/sphinx-doc/source/faq/standalone-app-diffs.rst

 ======================================
-OpenCL C does not run a boot setup for dispatch of kernels, therefore dependencies on items that typically run before main is called or after main returns in a standalone DSP application are not supported in a OpenCL C environment.
+OpenCL C does not run a boot setup for dispatch of kernels, therefore dependencies on items that typically run before main is called or after main returns in a standalone DSP application are not supported in an OpenCL C environment.
 This would include:

    - C++ constructors and destructors
    - atexit registered functions
-   - SysBios Tasks
+   - TI-RTOS Kernel (SYS/BIOS) Tasks
    - Some XDC constructs

 Linker Command Files